Sessions & sign-in persistence

 Two-factor authentication and "Trust this device"

-If your account has two-factor authentication enabled, you enter a 6-digit code (authenticator app or email) after your password.
+If your account has two-factor authentication enabled, you enter a 6-digit code from your authenticator app after your password (or passkey).
 The form submits when you select Verify — take your time; nothing is sent while you type.

 Ticking Trust this device before verifying registers the browser as trusted for 30 days: you won't be asked for a second factor on that device during that window.
 The trust is bound to your account and device and is re-validated server-side on every sign-in.